pbjc/dwm/README.md

 In order to set dwm as a login session, add a .desktop file for dwm to `/usr/share/xsessions/`.

-You can just run `dwm` to start dwm using startx, but I personally use a start script (`dwm-start`) which starts some background processes I want, runs my `.xinitrc`, and then starts dwm.
+Run `dwm` to start dwm with startx.

-In order to display status info in the bar, you can do something like this in your `.xinitrc`:
+In order to display status info in the bar, you can do something like this:

     while xsetroot -name "`date` `uptime | sed 's/.*,//'`" do